Skip to content

 Runrig

-Runrig is a communal farming platform, a libre software project and a method of socio-ecological design.
-It aims for collective sovereignty over not just our food, but also the labor that raises it, the land and living things that support it, and the data connecting connecting it all.
+Runrig is a communal farming platform, a libre software project, and a method for socio-ecological design.
+It calls for collective sovereignty over not just our food, but also the labor that raises it, the land and living things that support it, and the data connecting it all.

 Locally.
 Regionally.
 Globally.